 The third film ended with Alice (Milla Jovavich) and a band of clones wanting to destroy the evil Umbrella Corporation once and for all.
-This they do in the opening sequence which leads to the death of Umbrella's Tokyo HQ, as well as the convenient death's of all the Alice clones.
-The original Alice survives, as does the CEO of Umbrella; a man known by the name of Albert Wesker.
+This they do in the opening sequence which leads to the destruction of Umbrella's Tokyo HQ, as well as the convenient death's of all the Alice clones.
+The original Alice survives, as does the CEO of Umbrella; a man known by the name of Albert Wesker (Shawn Roberts).
 Six months later and Alice is in Alaska searching for her friends (who headed there at the end of Extinction).
-She comes across Claire Redfield who is under mind control.
+She comes across Claire Redfield (Ali Larter) who is under mind control.
 Together they locate a group of survivors in Los Angeles.
 They reveal that the place her friends are likely to be is a massive tanker which had been broadcasting a signal of hope up until recently.
 But is the tanker the source of every ones salvation, or is there yet more...(resident) evil?

 Wesker appeared briefly in Extinction, but here he is the main antagonist.
 In this timeline he is the apparent leader of the Umbrella Corporation.
-Played by Shawn Roberts; Wesker here is ultra cool, much like in the games.
-Wesker has T-Virus powers, and so much like in Resident Evil 5 he is able to move amazingly fast, and is very powerful.
+Wesker here is ultra cool, much like in the games. he has T-Virus powers, and so much like in Resident Evil 5 he is able to move amazingly fast, and is very powerful.
 His fight with Claire and Chris Redfield is quite brief, but a highlight of the film.
 The human characters are quite terrible overall.
 The main ones do their job, but newer characters (such as Crystal) show up, get given a little bit of exposition to try and make them seem more than just cannon fodder, and then promptly get killed off.
 I don't see the point of trying to make the characters seem like proper people when they have so little screen time before they are gone.

 The Umbrella logo is again plastered all through the film, I love that symbol.
-Zombies show up in large quantities, but for the most part just hang around in the background, with the exception of a fantastic action sequence at a Prison.
-The split head dogs are real cool, but no Lickers, or zombie crows this time around.
+Zombies show up in large quantities, but for the most part just hang around in the background, with the exception of a fantastic action sequence at a prison.
+The split head dogs are real cool, but no lickers, or zombie crows this time around.

 As is always the case, the film ends with a big cliffhanger, for a few seconds I did think that maybe this was it, but no, a big event happens that will no doubt lead to Resident Evil 5.
-Hopefully Wesker will return for that film, as he was a real cool character, but the amount of videogame characters here now (Chris Redfield, Claire Redfield, Jill Valentine etc) is quite a lot, it doesn't help that they all act in the same fashion and don't stand out from each other, even less so here than how they are in the games.
+Hopefully Wesker will return for that film, as he was a real cool character, but the amount of video game characters here now (Chris Redfield, Claire Redfield, Jill Valentine etc) is quite a lot, it doesn't help that they all act in the same fashion and don't stand out from each other, even less so here than how they are in the games.
 Milla is her usual self as Alice, a vehicle for action, but no actual personality.

 I did enjoy the film, and had quite a cool soundtrack, but once again is not a patch on the original film.